Introducing WPI’s Sophomore Experience

 “These students not only had an unconventional first year of college, but their last year of high school as well,” says Assistant Director of Academic Advising Angela Romano.
 “They were sandwiched between these two challenging experiences.
 It was a no-brainer for us to do something for them here at WPI now that we’re returning to a better normal.”

-Romano has been working with Associate Director of Student Activities Christine Ziev and Associate Director of Residential Services Matt Foster to create a program that’s not only supportive and community-focused, but fun.
+Romano has been working with Associate Director of Student Activities Christine Ziev and Associate Director of the Housing & Residential Experience Center Matt Foster to create a program that’s not only supportive and community-focused, but fun.

 “We want them to have more of a connection to WPI than they might have been able to in the past year,” Foster explains.
 “We want to give them a better understanding of who WPI is and our traditions, the things that happen year-to-year that weren’t able to take place because of the pandemic.
 We want them to be able to feel that connection and be reminded of why they chose WPI in the first place.”